Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How do I enroll in Medicare?

-With Original Medicare (Medicare Part A and B), enrollment can be as easy as opening your mail and putting your Medicare card in your wallet.
+With Original Medicare (Medicare Part A and Part B), enrollment can be as easy as opening your mail and putting your Medicare card in your wallet.
 For some other plans, you’ll have to do a bit more to enroll, but it’s important to thoroughly research your options before enrolling.

 Enrolling in Original Medicare